ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_config/README.md

 ---

 ### mas_app_settings_server_timezone
 Optional.
 Sets the Manage server timezone.
+If you also want to have the Manage's DB2 database aligned with the same timezone, you must set `DB2_TIMEZONE` while provisioning the corresponding DB2 instance using `db2` role.

 - Environment Variable: `MAS_APP_SETTINGS_SERVER_TIMEZONE`
 - Default: `GMT`